Search

 A contemporary twist on farmhouse style transforms this lower level into a fresh and relaxing space to both entertain and unwind.
 (Interior Design by Carla Bast | Carla Bast Design)

 Have you been drawn to farmhouse interiors in the past, but ready for a change now?
-Then today’s post is exactly what you need.
+Then today’s post about farmhouse style alternatives is exactly what you need.
 Because there are elements of farmhouse style that still work.
 But executing it in a way that still feels fresh is a must.
 Read on for our breakdown of farmhouse-adjacent styles.
 They’re sure to give you that rustic and lived-in infusion, but with an updated twist.
 (And while you’re at it, don’t forget to take our Design Style Quiz to narrow down your personal aesthetic!)

 RELATED: Best Greige Paint Colors – Our Top Grey/Beige Shades for your Home